-Falk Rieker, global vice president and head of IBU Banking at SAP, highlights the importance for banks to take a more collaborate and proactive approach to drive connectivity with the ecosystems that their customers operate in.
+Falk Rieker, Global Vice President and Global Head of IBU Banking at SAP, highlights the importance for banks to take a more collaborative and proactive approach to drive connectivity with the ecosystems that their customers operate in.

 Siddharth Chandani (SD): I’m pleased to be speaking to Falk Reikier, who is the global vice president for the financial services industry at SAP.
 So Falk, from your client’s perspective, what are some of the transformations that you see from product-driven experience to one being that of technology companies?
 So talk about the transformation curve.

 Falk Rieker (FR): You're referring to my customers to banks or my corporate customers?

 SC: Points on both.